Professionals working

 ArchitectDesigns building and advisees on the procurement of buildings provides concerns, plans, specifications, and detailed drawings.

-Town Planning TechnicianProvides technical support to town planners by preparing and maintaining plans, documents, charts, photographs, tables, reports and exhibition material.
+Town Planning TechnicianProvides technical support to town planners by preparing and maintaining plans, documents, and charts.

-Electronic Engineering TechnicianConducts tests of electronic systems collects and analyses data and assembles circuitry in support of electronics engineers.
+Electronic Engineering TechnicianConducts tests of electronic systems collects and analyses data and assembles circuitry.

-Mechanical Engineering TechnicianConducts tests of mechanical system, collects, and analyses data and assembles and installs mechanical assemblies.
+Mechanical Engineering TechnicianConducts tests of mechanical system, collects, and analyses data and assembles mechanical installations.

 DraughtspersonPrepares technical drawings, maps and illustrations from sketches measurements and other data.

-Air Conditioning and Refrigeration MechanicInstalls, maintains, and repairs piping, ducting and equipment for heating, cooling and ventilation of buildings or vessels.
+Air Conditioning and Refrigeration MechanicInstalls, maintains, and repairs piping, ducting and equipment for heating, cooling and ventilation.

 Metal MachinistSets up and operates machine tools to shape and form metal stock and castings to fine tolerances.